 Greek scientists believe that a cave near Vravrona, about 40 km (25 miles) east of Athens, was a hideout for lions and panthers which roamed the ancient Greek countryside thousands of years ago.

-Fossils belonging to small and large mammals, including lions and panthers, have been recently unearthed in the cave by researchers.
-Other animal species identified from skeletal remains include wolves, bison, horses, bears and deer.
+Fossils belonging to small and large mammals, including lions and panthers, have recently been unearthed in the cave by researchers.
+Other animal species identified from skeletal remains include wolves, bison, horses, bears, and deer.